Hackathon7/Pacify-final/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] Please ensure that there aren't other open [Pull Requests](../../../pulls) for the same update/change/feature/bugs?
+- [ ] The title  pull request is a short description of the proposed changes.

  ## Screenshots
  add relevant files related to issue fixed